kimruddock/pawelgrzybek.github.io/_drafts/2017-03-31-top-picks-2017-march.md

 [https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/)

 This 14 years old post is such a great introduction to characters encoding.
-Joel Spolsky, CEO and co-founder of [stackoverflow.com](http://stackoverflow.com/) does a really amazing job in explaining some historicl background, languages differences and proceed actions to find a solutions for encoding "problem".
+Joel Spolsky, CEO and co-founder of [stackoverflow.com](http://stackoverflow.com/) does a really amazing job in explaining some historical background, languages differences and actions taken to find a solutions for encoding "problem".
 Must read!

-> The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)

 - - -

 ## World Wide Web, Not Wealthy Western Web
 [https://www.smashingmagazine.com/2017/03/world-wide-web-not-wealthy-western-web-part-1/](https://www.smashingmagazine.com/2017/03/world-wide-web-not-wealthy-western-web-part-1/)

 [https://www.smashingmagazine.com/2017/03/world-wide-web-not-wealthy-western-web-part-2/](https://www.smashingmagazine.com/2017/03/world-wide-web-not-wealthy-western-web-part-2/)

 Probably my favorite article of a month.
 Bruce Lawson shares tons of insights about difference between internet usage around the glob, born of a world wide web on land of Asia and possible solutions to reach this audience.